koelslaw/documentation/topics/dell/README.md

 ### Configure iDRAC for Both Servers

-Once power has been connected to the servers setup they should automatically boot the lifecycle controllers.
+Once power has been connected to the servers, they should automatically boot the lifecycle controllers.
 If not, hit `F10`.

 - Navigate to -> `System Setup`